Uniqueness of dg enhancements for the derived category of a Grothendieck category: Applications

 \begin{remark} By using the observation in \autoref{rmk:strun} and the strategy in the proof of \cite[Corollary 9.12]{LO}, we can make the above remarks more precise, when dealing with perfect complexes.
 Indeed, pick $\fF\in\Eq(\Dp(X_1),\Dp(X_2))$, for $X_i$ noetherian with enough locally free sheaves and such that $X_1\times X_2$ is noetherian and any complex in $\Dp(X_i)$ is isomorphic to a bounded complex of vector bundles.
 Then there exists $\fG\in\Eq[FM](\Dp(X_1),\Dp(X_2))$ such that $\fF(C)\iso\fG(C)$, for any $C$ in $\Dp(X_1)$. \end{remark}

 { {\bf Acknowledgements.} Parts of this paper were written while P.S.\ was visiting the Institut de Math\'ematiques de Jussieu, Universit\'e de Paris 7.
 The warm hospitality and the financial support of this institution is gratefully acknowledged.
 The second author was benefitting from the financial support by the ``National Group for Algebraic and Geometric Structures, and their Applications'' (GNSAGA--INDAM).
-It is a great pleasure to thank Benjamin Antieau, Pieter Belmans, Valery Lunts, Dmitri Orlov and Marco Porta for very useful conversations and comments.
+It is a great pleasure to thank Pieter Belmans, Valery Lunts, Dmitri Orlov and Marco Porta for very useful conversations and comments.
 We thank Pawel Sosna for carefully reading this paper in a preliminary version and for suggesting several improvements in the exposition.
 Various email exchanges with Henning Krause were crucial for this work.
 We warmly thank him for kindly answering all our questions.
 We are vey grateful to Olaf Schn\"urer who pointed out that all noetherian schemes with enough locally free sheaves are semi-separated.
-Our deepest thanks goes to the anonymous referee who pointed out a mistake in the previous version of the proof of \autoref{thm:main1}.}
+Our deepest thanks goes to the anonymous referee who pointed out a mistake in the previous version of the proof of \autoref{thm:main1} and to Benjamin Antieau who pointed out a gap in the previous version of Theorem C.}